s-fleck/lgr/README.md

     `LayoutJson`.
 JSON is a populat plaintext based file format that is easy to read for humans and machines alike.
   * [DBI](https://github.com/r-dbi/DBI) for logging to databases.
-Logging with yog has been tested for the following DBI compatible backends:
+Logging with yog has been tested with the following backends:
     - [RSQLite](https://github.com/r-dbi/RSQLite),
     - [RMariaDB](https://cran.r-project.org/web/packages/RMySQL/index.html) for MariaDB and MySQL,
     - [RPostgreSQL](https://cran.r-project.org/web/packages/RPostgreSQL/index.html),